Early life and education of Donald Trump: Early schooling

 To discourage Trump from causing further mischief, his mother, a devout Christian, sent Trump to confirmation classes at First Presbyterian Church in Jamaica.
 Trump's behavior remained consistent at Sunday school and home, where he occasionally rebuffed his father.
 In fourth grade, he was the tallest in his class of sixteen, giving him an advantage in sports.
 Though Trump's grades suffered, he was adept at a variety of sports, including punchball, basketball, football, and soccer.
 Trump was particularly passionate about baseball, playing the position of catcher, and admired the catchers Yogi Berra of the New York Yankees and Roy Campanella of the Brooklyn Dodgers.
 On several occasions, he secretly brought a transistor radio into class and listened to baseball with earplugs.
 Trump had a paper route and rounded up bottles for deposits.
 With Brant, he would take the New York City Subway to Manhattan to purchase gag gifts—such as smoke bombs, and later switchblades—to play a game that involved throwing knives at a target.
-Their fascination in the blades developed after the premiere of West Side Story, a musical featuring street fighting, in 1957, when they were eleven.
+Their fascination with the blades developed after the premiere of West Side Story, a musical featuring street fighting, in 1957, when they were eleven.